 Nearly every hosting provider offers shared hosting, and these plans are both popular and cheap.
 If you’re looking for a one-website shared plan, you can expect to pay under $10 per month.
-For instance, our own shared hosting is only $7.99 per month for the Lite plan if you pay for a year in advance.
+For instance, our own shared hosting is only $2.99/mo* for our StartUp plan and $9.99/mo* for our Turbo Boost!

 2. A Growing Website

 Now, let’s say you’re already running a moderately successful website.
 It could be a blog with a devoted readership, or a small to mid-sized online store.
 You may have started out with shared hosting, but you’re getting more traffic and using up more resources than your plan can handle.